 - This is a popular fishing and hiking location for many Erie County residents.

-- The restoration will include:
+- The restoration included:

-- shoreline and habitat improvements,
+- shoreline and near-shore habitat restoration for fish and wildlife enhancement

 - enhanced green infrastructure parking area